Chicago/climatechangeisreal/README.md

 ## Hosting climatechangeisreal

+We recommend that these websites are not hosting within your content management system (CMS).
+Since these are static files, they can be hosted on a web server with some simple configuration.

 To begin, clone the repository to your preferred web server with `git clone https://github.com/Chicago/climatechangeisreal.git`.

 Configure your web server using the following instructions.
 We also recommend that you automatically update the repository on a regular basis with a cron job or scheduled task with `git pull origin master`.